ronnyerrmann/cycle_logging/README.md

 # cycle_logging
-App to log daily exercise and and to analyse the data
+App to log daily exercise and and to analyse the data.

-One could just keep using a spreadsheet, or practise to use some other tools: mysql, python, java, ...
+One could just keep using a spreadsheet, or alternatively practise to use some other tools: MySQL, Python, Java, PHP...

 ### Create the database
 As root: